Monoidal Bousfield Localizations and Algebras over Operads: Monoidal Bousfield Localizations

 By hypothesis on $\M$, $K$ and $L$ are cofibrant.
 Because $h$ is a cofibration, $K\otimes h$ and $L\otimes h$ are cofibrations by the pushout product axiom on $\M$ (because $K\otimes h = (\emptyset \hookrightarrow K)\boxprod h$).
 By Proposition \ref{cofObjFlat}, cofibrant objects are flat in $L_\C(\M)$.
 So $K\otimes h$ and $L\otimes h$ are also weak equivalences.
 In particular, $K\otimes -$ and $L\otimes -$ are left Quillen functors.
 Consider the following diagram:

 The map $L\otimes X \to (K\otimes Y) \coprod_{K\otimes X} (L\otimes X)$ is a trivial cofibration because it is the pushout of a trivial cofibration.
-Thus, by the 2-out-of-3 property for the lower triangle, $h\boxprod g$ is a weak equivalence.
+Thus, by the two out of three property for the lower triangle, $h\boxprod g$ is a weak equivalence.
 Since we already knew it was a cofibration (because it is so in $\M$), this means it is a trivial cofibration. \end{proof}

 We are now ready to complete the proof of Theorem \ref{thm:PPAxiom}.

 \begin{proof}[Proof of Theorem \ref{thm:PPAxiom}]

 We begin with the forwards direction.
 Suppose $L_\C(\M)$ satisfies the pushout product axiom and has cofibrant objects flat.
 Let $f$ be any map in $\C$.
 Note that in particular, $f$ is a $\C$-local equivalence.
 Because cofibrant objects are flat, the map $f \otimes K$ is a $\C$-local equivalence for any cofibrant $K$.
 So the collection $\C \otimes K$ is contained in the $\C$-local equivalences, where $K$ runs through the class of cofibrant objects, i.e. $L_\C$ is a monoidal Bousfield localization.